cindyoff/quant-finance-models/credit-risk/merton/gbm_info.md

 The time-averaged growth rate is dependent on both the drift and randomness in the system, whereas the ensemble growth rate is only dependent on the drift.

 # Heterogenous diffusion and turbulent diffusion
+A diffusion refers to the random, unpredictable movement of a process.
+For instace, a financial diffusion could refer to a stock price, changing its value depending on small bits of news and trader actions.
 - Heterogeneous diffusion : the magnitude of the randomness depends on our current position.
 Therefore, a bigger value experiences bigger random shocks.
 - Turbulent diffusion : random shocks are proportional to the price, when the price is high, variations can be very large and volatile, resembling a turbulent and chaotic system.